e-caste/boggle-telegram-bot/README.md

 ## About

-You can find it at https://t.me/boggle_paroliere_bot.
+You can find this bot at https://t.me/boggle_paroliere_bot.
+Add it to a group chat to play!